Father Charles Richard Ginder

 Summary of Allegations Against Father Charles Richard Ginder:

-According to media reports, in 1969, Father Charles Richard Ginder was arrested and convicted of sexual misconduct after police found photos of teen boys engaged in sexual acts and Ginder’s own diaries document his sexual exploits with children.
-He was given 10 years probation but remained in ministry.
+Father Charles Richard Ginder was ordained a priest in 1940, who served in the Diocese of Pittsburgh.
+According to media reports, in 1969, he was arrested and convicted of sexual misconduct after police found photos of teen boys engaged in sexual acts in Ginder’s diaries, which document his sexual exploits with children.
+He was sentenced to 10 years probation, but remained in ministry.

 However, even before 1969 there are “red flags” that suggest Ginder had an ongoing problem with sexual misconduct.
 Specifically, he was on “sick leave” multiple times in the 1960s, which is a common designation for priests being sent for inpatient treatment and evaluation following allegations of abuse.
 While we cannot be absolutely certain of the reasons for the sick leave without seeing Ginder’s personnel files, the facts certainly suggest that was the case for Ginder.

 Disturbingly, the reason Ginder was ultimately removed from ministry had nothing to do with his well-document history of sexual abuse.
 It was because he wrote a book criticizing the Vatican’s position on sexual morality.